takumahayashi-math/Pfaffian_of_degree_four/README.md

-We give a formula for the degree-four Pfaffian using a Jordan algebra structure on so(8).
+We give a formula for degree-four Pfaffian using a Jordan algebra structure on so(8).

 Let
 J₁ = [[0,-1], [1,0]]